docknetwork/api-docs/source/index.html.md

 ```

 Credential format expected by API caller.
-The current set of propoerties is almost complete
+The current set of is almost complete

 ### Properties